MegretMendez/KirbyVariants/README.md

 Description: To add color to an object, simply left-click the color and drag it towards the object you wish to color.

+Note: Repeat "I. Adding Colors to our Kirby Models" for every color you wish to use.